node-red/node-red.github.io/docs/writing-functions.md

 {% endhighlight %}

 The global context can also be pre-populated with objects when Node-RED starts.
-This is defined in the main *settings.js* file under the *functionGlobalContext* property.
+This is defined in the main *settings.js* file under the `functionGlobalContext` property.

-For example, the built-in `os` module can be made available to, all functions:

-{% highlight javascript %}
-functionGlobalContext: {
-    osModule:require('os')
-}
-{% endhighlight %}

-at which point, the module can be referenced within a function as `global.get('osModule')`.

-If any external module is "required", it must be installed manually in the user directory via npm.

-    cd ~/.node-red
-    npm i name_of_3rd_party_module_to_be_required

 <div class="doc-callout"><em>Note</em>: Prior to Node-RED v0.13, the documented
 way to use global context was to access it as a sub-property of <code>context</code>: